hRun/beaconing_simulator/README.md

   --active_c2_ratio ACTIVE_C2_RATIO
                         the percentage of requests which should simulate active usage of the c2 channel. i.e. command and result exchange. default is between 0.1 and 3 percent
   --data_jitter DATA_JITTER
-                        if log_only is set, add random jitter to the request and response sizes (in percent). default is 11 percent
+                        add random jitter to the request size (also to response sizes if log_only is set) in percent. default is 11 percent
   --jitter JITTER       add random jitter to the time intervals between the beaconing requests (in percent of intervals). default is 17 percent
   --log_only            only write log events as they would be expected from the simulation, don't actually dispatch requests. default is to make real requests
   --no_c2               don't simulate the beacon receiving instructions from the c2 server (i.e. some larger responses, followed by larger requests, followed by temporary slower beaconing). default is to